SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models: Abstract

 \section{Abstract}

 The rapid advancement of Deep Neural Network (DNN)-based networks has revolutionized deep learning.
 However, the deployment of these networks on resource-constrained devices remains a significant challenge due to their high computational and parameter requirements.
 To solve this problem, layer pruning has emerged as a potent approach to remove redundant layers in the pre-trained network on the purpose of reducing network size and improve computational efficiency.
 However, existing layer pruning methods mostly overlook the intrinsic connections and inter-dependencies between different layers within complicated deep neural networks.
 This oversight can result in pruned models that do not preserve the essential characteristics of the pre-trained network as effectively as desired.
-To address this limitations, we propose a \textbf{S}imilarity \textbf{G}uided fast \textbf{L}ayer \textbf{P}artition pruning for compressing large deep models (\textbf{\textit{SGLP}}), which focuses on pruning layers from network segments partitioned via representation similarity.
-Specifically, our presented method first leverages Centered Kernel Alignment (CKA) to indicate the internal representations among the layers of the pre-trained network, which provides us with a potent basis for layer pruning.
-Based on similarity matrix derived from CKA, we employ Fisher Optimal Segmentation to partition the network into multiple segments, which provides a basis for removing the layers in a segment-wise manner.
-In addition, our method innovatively adopts GradNorm for segment-wise layer importance evaluation, eliminating the need for extensive fine-tuning, and finally prunes the unimportant layers to obtain a compact network.
-Experimental results in image classification and for large language models (LLMs) demonstrate that our proposed \textit{SGLP} outperforms the state-of-the-art methods in both accuracy and computational efficiency, presenting a more effective solution for deploying DNNs on resource-limited platforms.
-Our codes are available at \url{https://github.com/itsnotacie/information-fusion-SGLP}.
+To address these limitations, we propose a \textbf{S}imilarity-\textbf{G}uided \textbf{L}ayer \textbf{P}artition (\textbf{\textit{SGLP}}) Pruning, a novel pruning framework that exploits representation similarity to guide efficient and informed layer removal for compressing large deep models.
+Our method begins by employing Centered Kernel Alignment (CKA) to quantify representational similarity between layers, uncovering structural patterns within the network.
+We then apply Fisher Optimal Segmentation on the similarity matrix to partition the network into semantically coherent layer segments.
+This segmentation allows pruning decisions to respect layer interdependencies and preserve essential knowledge.
+Within each segment, we introduce a fine-tuning-free importance evaluation using GradNorm, identifying and removing redundant layers in a targeted, segment-wise manner.
+Experimental results on both image classification tasks and large language models (LLMs) demonstrate that our proposed \textit{SGLP} outperforms the state-of-the-art methods in accuracy and efficiency.
+Our approach achieves significant model compression with minimal performance degradation, making it well-suited for deployment in resource-limited environments.